zxchris/vex-hugo/site/content/english/products/_index.md

 ---
-title: "All latest Smart Watch" description : "this is a meta description"
+title: "Retro gaming at it's best" description : "this is a meta description"
 draft: false
 ---